KiteBoarder/catalog/arGlassCase/index.md

-I found this case while looking for a simple protective option, and it fits my XREAL 1S very well.
+If you’re looking for a case for **XREAL 1S**, **XREAL One series**, or basically **any AR glasses**, mainly for **storing them without removing the cable**, this one works much better than the original tight case.

-The glasses sit inside properly with no pressure and no looseness.
-It does its job as a protective case without forcing anything.
+The glasses fit inside naturally with no pressure.
+You don’t need to unplug the cable, and it doesn’t get pinched or crushed.
+Compared to the stock case, this is simply more usable for daily storage.

 ![Case photo 1](case1.jpg)

 👉 [Check price on Amazon](https://amzn.to/4bEPOIT)

-Even though this case is designed for a speaker, it works very well for these glasses.
-There’s no need to unplug the cable, and it doesn’t pinch or crush it.
+The material feels solid and good in hand.
+It’s not flimsy and actually protects the glasses instead of squeezing them.

 ![Case photo 2](case2.jpg)

 👉 [Check price on Amazon](https://amzn.to/4bEPOIT)

-Everything fits naturally, and the cable sits inside without stress or awkward bending.
+There’s also an extra pocket inside, which is perfect for storing the charging dongle or small accessories, so everything stays in one place.

 ![Case photo 3](case3.jpg)